IsaacFL/cloudflareDDNS-PowerShell/README.md

 *   DNS Record must be pre created (api-token should only edit dns records)
 *   Enabled running unsigned PowerShell

-Start Windows PowerShell with the "Run as Administrator" option.
+Start Windows PowerShell with the "Run as Administrator" option and execute this command

 ```powershell
 set-executionpolicy remotesigned